KunQayz/FrontEnd_FinalWebsite/readme.md

 -	Education & Skills
 -	Contact me

 Also, I decided to make my pages responsive on mobile phones as well a normal desktop pc view.
-This is so the target audience wouldn’t need to be on a PC to view my website, also its more professional when its compatible on more than one device.
+This is so the target audience wouldn’t need to be on a PC to view my website, also it’s more professional when it’s compatible on more than one device.
 I will also try to make sure my layout, structure and consistency of my website remains balanced as this will keep the website at a good usability and accessibility level.

 Target Audience, Colour contrasts, Font Management Target audience – My target audience can be aimed for everyone but, I chose to go with third year university student mainly this was because, students that are in their final year and are doing the same course can have a look at the website and they can get an idea of how it is.